w4/gitlab-cargo-shim/README.md

 # Cargo.toml
 [dependencies]
 my-crate = { version = "0.1", registry = "my-gitlab-project" }

+# .ssh/config (only if authentication by personal token is requires)
+Host gitlab-cargo-shim.local
+    User personal-token:<your-personal-token>
 ```

 In your CI build, setup a `before_script` step to replace the connection string with one containing the CI token: